"We're gganbu, aren't we?"

 Gganbu (깐부) is Korean slang that originated in children's marble games.
-It refers to a partner or close friend with whom you share everything—your marbles, your strategies, your wins and losses.
+It refers to a partner or close friend with whom you share EVERYTHING—your marbles, your strategies, your wins and losses.

 - Partners share marbles from a common pool